microsoft/language-server-protocol/_specifications/specification-3-15.md

 The color presentation request is sent from the client to the server to obtain a list of presentations for a color value at a given location.
 Clients can use the result to
 - modify a color reference.
 - show in a color picker and let users pick one of the presentations

+This request has no special capabilities and registration options since it is send as a resolve request for the `textDocument/documentColor` request.

 _Request_: